 Additional FAQs Regarding Employer Compliance and COVID-19

-On April 23, 2020, Hinshaw labor and employment attorneys Brette Bensinger, Maryjo Pirages Reynolds, and Leigh Bonsall presented a webinar titled "Employer compliance and COVID-19: Paid sick Leave, Furloughs and Layoffs."
+On April 23, 2020, Brette Bensinger, Maryjo Pirages Reynolds, and Leigh Bonsall presented a webinar titled "Employer compliance and COVID-19: Paid sick Leave, Furloughs and Layoffs."
 Hosted by the Chicago Bar Association, the program provided an overview of the Federal Families First Coronavirus Response Act (FFCRA) and its emergency FMLA and paid sick leave requirements, and unemployment relief provided by the CARES Act.
 The presentation also addressed the EEOC's guidance regarding COVID-19, including the interplay between CDC guidelines and the Americans with Disabilities Act (ADA).

 As an update to the material presented at the webinar, the speakers also encourage employers to review Hinshaw's alert regarding updated EEOC guidance on testing employees for COVID-19.